precice/precice.github.io/content/docs/docs-meta/docs-meta-publish-to-pdf.md

 ### Make resources available locally

 Because Prince consumes HTML pages one at a time, it is convenient to make resources (stylesheets, scripts, fonts etc.) available locally and not have them fetched from a CDN.
 For this purpose a separate `_includes/head_print.html` exists.

-Note that also secondary resources (resources referenced in resources) need to be held locally, e.g. `bootstrap.min.css` references `bootstrap.min.css.map`.
+The print head references the local Bootstrap stylesheet in `css/bootstrap.min.css`.
+Keep the matching `css/bootstrap.min.css.map` next to it, since the minified stylesheet references that source map.
+The regular web head may still load Bootstrap from a CDN, but the print head should stay self-contained so that PDF generation does not depend on network access.

 ### Missing glyphs or fonts